mjrlowe/maze_generator/README.md

 let {Maze} = require("@thewizardbear/maze_generator")`
 ```

-Please note that Node version 14+ is required as `maze_generator` makes use of some ES2020 features such as the nullish coallessing operator (`??`).
+Please note that Node version 14+ is required as `maze_generator` makes use of some ES2020 features such as the nullish coalescing operator (`??`).

 ## Example Usage